2021 France Young Talent Award

 Jessika Consuegra – Identifying the positive effects of gut microbiota bacteria on their host

-Claire Dessalles - Developing new therapies through the study of cell response to mechanical forces
+Claire Dessalles – Developing new therapies by studying the response of cells to mechanical forces

-Océane Dufies - Better detecting pathogenic bacteria to boost immunity
+Océane Dufies – Improving the detection of pathogenic bacteria to boost immunity

 Anne-Gaëlle Goubet – Treating bladder cancer with immunotherapy